jaipkapoor99/jaipkapoor99/README.md

 ## Professional Summary

-**AI-driven** Software Engineer with deep expertise in C++20, competitive programming, and full-stack development.
+**AI-driven** Software Engineer with deep expertise in full-stack development and modern C++, complemented by a strong background in algorithmic problem-solving.
 My core competency lies in architecting and implementing sophisticated, production-ready systems by leveraging a powerful, integrated **AI toolchain**.
 I specialize in creating automated, hyper-efficient workflows that enhance code quality, accelerate development, and drive innovation.

 ## Personal Statement